pingcap/docs/dev/reference/configuration/tidb-in-kubernetes/backup-configuration.md

 ### `storage.className`

-- The [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) used to store the backup data
+- The [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) is used to store backup data.
 - Default: "local-storage"
-- The backup job has to bound a Persistent Volume (PV) to store the backup data, you have to ensure the `StorageClass` is presented in your Kubernetes cluster.
+- The backup job needs a Persistent Volume (PV) to store the backup data.
+You must ensure that `StorageClass` is available in your Kubernetes cluster.

 ### `storage.size`

-- The storage size of PersistenceVolume
+- The storage size of the Persistence Volume
 - Default: "100Gi"

 ### `backupOptions`

-- The options that are passed to [`mydumper`](https://github.com/maxbube/mydumper/blob/master/docs/mydumper_usage.rst#options)
+- The optional parameter specified to [`mydumper`](https://github.com/maxbube/mydumper/blob/master/docs/mydumper_usage.rst#options) used when backing up data
 - Default: "--chunk-filesize=100"

 ### `restoreOptions`

-- The options that are passed to [`loader`](https://www.pingcap.com/docs-cn/tools/loader/)
+- The optional parameter specified to [`loader`](https://www.pingcap.com/docs-cn/tools/loader/) used when backing up data
 - Default: "-t 16"

 ### `gcp.bucket`